apache/airflow/docs/apache-airflow-providers/index.rst

 and with capabilities of being tested by people in the community.
 So we might not always be in the position to accept such contributions.

-After you decided that your provider match the expected values said above you can read :doc:`apache-airflow-providers:howto/create-update-providers` to check all requisites for a new community Provider.
+After you think that your provider matches the expected values above,  you can read :doc:`apache-airflow-providers:howto/create-update-providers` to check all prerequisites for a new community Provider and discuss it at the `Devlist <http://airflow.apache.org/community/>`_.

 However, in case you have your own, specific provider, which you can maintain on your own or by your team, you are free to publish the providers in whatever form you find appropriate.
 The custom and